Experience the beauty of Portofino, an exclusive seaside village, situated only an hour away from the Cinque Terre.

 Where to stay in Portofino

-Portofino is one of the most romantic places in Italy.
-A breathtaking landscape, spectacular views of the coast and sea, amazing food and wine and stunning luxury hotels.
 If you are planning to spend your honeymoon or a romantic holiday in Italy, Portofino is the right place for you.
 Nestled in the idyllic Italian countryside with the shimmering Mediterranean beyond, this little corner of paradise couldn’t be more romantic.
+Romantic hotels in Portofino and Hotels in Cinque Terre.

 Things to see